Arizona Employment Law AttorneysRequest your consultation

 Speak to an Overtime Class Action Lawyer at Zoldan Law Group PLLC

-If you believe you are one of many that have been legally wronged by an employer who has withheld or miscalculated overtime wages then consult with a skilled overtime class action lawyer at The Zoldan Law Group PLLC.
+If you believe you are one of many who have been legally wronged by an employer who has withheld or miscalculated overtime wages, consult with an overtime class action lawyer at The Zoldan Law Group PLLC.
 We will help you recover the compensation you are owed for the overtime pay you have been denied.
-Call today or fill out our online contact form to schedule a case evaluation.
+Call today or fill out our online contact form to schedule a confidential case evaluation.